openstack-archive/fuel-web/docs/develop/ostf_contributors_guide.rst

 Test run ordering and profiles
 ------------------------------

-Each test set (sanity, smoke, ha and platform_tests) contains a special variable in __init__.py module which is called __profile__.
+Each test set (sanity, smoke, HA and platform_tests) contains a special variable in __init__.py module which is called __profile__.
 The profile variable makes it possible to set different rules, such as test run order, set up deployment tags, information gathering on cleanup and expected time estimate for running a test set.

-If you are develop a new set of tests, you need to create __init__.py module and place __profile__ dict in it.
+If you are to develop a new set of tests, you need to create __init__.py module and place __profile__ dict in it.
 It is important that your profile matches the following structure::